jakehedlund/yasc/README.md

 yasc is a high-level, fully-featured, low-latency, fast, streaming (and recording) .NET UserControl based on GStreamer.
 It was originally written for .NET and WinForms in C#.
 Support for WPF is planned.
 It is intended as an easy-to-use, drop-in video streaming control for programmers who just want to program and not deal with video rendering.

 ## Features
-Initial release supports h.264 via RTSP (MJPG coming soon) and built-in/USB webcam streaming, text overlays, realtime preview, recording, and more.
+Initial release supports h.264 and MJPG via RTSP (anything decodebin can handle) and built-in/USB webcam streaming, text overlays, realtime preview, recording, and more.
 It is designed to be as simple and easy to use as possible with drop-and-go functionality.

-* Base features:
+* Current features:
   * Streaming via RTSP or local USB webcam (built-in laptop cam works too).
   * OSD: on screen display - text overlays (supports colors, fonts, and frequent updates).
-  * Stream recording (file splitting at time and size limits also supported).
+  * Stream recording (file splitting at time and size thresholds also supported).
   * Fullscreen (double click or programmatically).
+  * Snapshots (frame-grabs).
   * Test video source (videotestsrc).
   * Low-latency (150ms or better).
-  * Simple.
+  * Simple to use.
   * Fast (GStreamer is written entirely in C).
   * Extensible and flexible backend.
   * And more...
 * Planned:
   * WPF support.
-  * MJPG support.
   * Recording stitching (pause/resume recordings).
   * Audio previewing (and recording).
   * PIP (picture-in-picture).